 $ mkdir -pv $HOME/.certs $ cd $HOME/.certs $ touch Thawte_Premium_Server_CA.pem $ touch Equifax_Secure_CA.pem $ wget --no-check-certificate \ https://github.com/bagder/curl/raw/master/lib/mk-ca-bundle.pl $ perl mk-ca-bundle.pl

+(I last tested this technique on May 8th 2015 and it still runs beautifully!)
 This will generate a full certificate pack named

 ca-bundle.crt.
-You will need to open this with your favourite ext editor and then manually extract two certificates, the first is the "Thawte Premium Server CA" certificate which should copied and pasted into the Thawte pem file that we created with touch.
+You will need to open this with your favourite text editor and then manually extract two certificates, the first is the "Thawte Premium Server CA" certificate which should copied and pasted into the Thawte pem file that we created with touch.
 I show the certificate here for any who has trouble with the perl script, although it is always best to generate the certificate yourself: